The Pressure of Perfection on Women

 The Modern Perfectionism Trap

-Today's women face a unique set of challenges that previous generations didn't encounter.
+Today’s women face newer pressures, including constant social-media comparison, layered onto older expectations about appearance, caregiving, and success.
 Social media has amplified the pressure to appear perfect, creating a constant stream of comparison opportunities.
 The "highlight reel" nature of social platforms means women are comparing their behind-the-scenes reality with others' carefully curated presentations.

 Professional expectations have also evolved dramatically.
 Women are expected to be equally competent in the workplace while maintaining traditional feminine qualities and often bearing the primary responsibility for household management and childcare.
 This "second shift" phenomenon creates an exhausting cycle where women feel they must excel in every role without showing strain or asking for help.